vimanasystems/ZeroTrustBSD/README.md

 # ZeroTrustBSD Firewall 🔒
 ## Next-Generation Enterprise Firewall Proudly Developed in Luxembourg 🇱🇺

+**ZeroTrustBSD** is a security-hardened, open-source operating system based on **OpenBSD**, purpose-built for sovereign firewall deployments, national cybersecurity frameworks, and compliance with European directives like **NIS2**, **GDPR**, and **DORA**.

+Designed for use by government agencies, critical infrastructure operators, and regulated enterprises, ZeroTrustBSD provides:

+- 🔐 Zero Trust Architecture
+- 📡 Secure SD-WAN and SD-RAN node capabilities
+- 🧠 Real-time AI-enhanced threat analytics
+- ⚙️ Automated compliance with CISO Assistant
-**OpenBSD Enterprise Firewall with DynFi Manager Integration**
+- 📦 Bootable ISO for virtual and physical deployments **OpenBSD Enterprise Firewall with DynFi Manager Integration**
 **Developed and Maintained in Luxembourg 🇱🇺**